dominickmalzone/sleepsearch-backend/README.md

 - integrating frontend to backend (solved)

 ## Accomplishments that we're proud of
+make this app only in 36 hours

 ## What we learned
+- work as a team
+- learning new framework like mongodb
+- learning new library like sklearn, pickle, and pymongo
 ## What's next for Sleep Search
 - We will train our model periodically so the model will always up to date
 - We will add more answers on our database